published by Shambhala Publications

 ~

-- Whatever arises in our mind—whether its a thought, an emotion, a
+- Whatever arises in our mind—whether it’s a thought, an emotion, a

 + Whatever arises in our mind—whether it's a thought, an emotion, a